1worldspace: Historic plans for service development

 Since uninterrupted line of sight reception may be difficult in the urban areas, a need to install terrestrial repeating transmitters to rebroadcast the satellite signals in the largest metropolitan areas of intended mobile DARS markets was identified.
 The company had been licensed to build networks of terrestrial repeaters in Italy, Switzerland and Germany.
 With this addition, the system could have provided more reliable broadcast services to receivers in automobiles.
 1worldspace had planned to start providing mobile radio and data services in Italy using a combination of satellite and terrestrial broadcasts in late 2009.
 It had signed an agreement with Fiat, an Italian automobile manufacturer, to make radios capable of receiving the signals available to car owners.
 Fiat had planned to make such radios available as a bookable option made prior to purchasing a car.
 If the service had been launched and had been a commercial success in Italy, it was then planned to make similar services available in Germany and Switzerland.
 1worldspace would have used ETSI Satellite Digital Radio (SDR) open standard in the new European coverage beam.
-The receivers for the new markets would have been manufactured by Delphi and would have delivered a gap-free coverage to vehicles similar to that of Sirius XM Radio vehicular mobile service.
+The receivers for the new markets would have been manufactured by Delphi and would have delivered a gap-free coverage to vehicles similar to that of SiriusXM Radio vehicular mobile service.